turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 We can run the `runner.rb` file from the command line if we are inside of our `objects_classes_and_instances` directory by typing the following: `ruby runner.rb`.

-When we run this file, our computer should open up a pry session when it reads the line: `binding.pry`.
+When we run this file, our terminal should open up a pry session when it reads the line: `binding.pry`.
 Inside of that pry session, we'll type `fridge_1` and hit return to see what the variable `fridge_1` is holding.
 Then, we'll type `fridge_2` to see what that variable is holding.

 ## Turn & Talk